More about: Anne Frank House in Amsterdam Tickets and Tours

 You will discover that the Anne Frank Museum is not just a place for tourists: it is a room of resistance, where people take action to change the course of things.

-Where to eat near the Anne Frank Museum
+Where to eat near the Anne Frank Museum?

 You can also order snacks at the café at the Anne Frank Museum in Amsterdam, and you can even choose to have lunch there.

-Is it important to have read the Diary of Anne Frank before visiting the museum?
+Is it important to have read "The Diary of Anne Frank" before visiting the museum?

-This is not an answer I can give you, because I think it really depends on each person's criteria.
-In my case, having read it, I can say that I think that the more tools we have to get into spaces like this, the more we'll get out of them.
+This is not an answer we can give you, because it really depends on each person's criteria.
+In my case, having read it, I can say that I think that the more tools we have to get into spaces like this, the more we will get out of them.
+It's not that you won't understand what's happening if you don't read the diary, of course not.
+However, I suppose you re-signify in other ways the things you observe by having read young Anne's account in the first person.

-However, I must tell you that if you haven't read the Diary of Anne Frank and don't plan to do so before travelling to Amsterdam, you can still buy it from the Anne Frank Museum shop itself.
+However, I must tell you that if you haven't read the Diary of Anne Frank and don't plan to do so before travelling to Amsterdam, you can still buy it at the Anne Frank Museum shop itself.
 There's no escaping it, is there?